victorhkr/First/README.md

 ## Usage

 - Launch the app and interactively set up your geometry and parameters.
-- The application will perform Delaunay triangulation of your domain and apply the FEM solver to compute the electrical field.
+- The application will perform Delaunay triangulation of your domain and apply the FEM solver to compute the electric field.
-- Results are visualized on the screen for analysis.
+- Results are visualized for analysis.
+- Use mesh refinement and visualization tools as needed.

 ---

 ## Contributing

-Contributions are welcome!
-Please fork the repository and submit pull requests for improvements, bug fixes, or new features.
+We welcome contributions of all kinds!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines and best practices.

+---

+## Code of Conduct

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to keep our community welcoming and respectful.

 ---